davidvandebunte/davidvandebunte.gitlab.io/jb/notes/split-vcs-repository.md

 Wikipedia is a great example of how you can avoid splitting your thoughts (it's similar to a monorepo of notes) and still work on the public side of the line; the downside is how it can be hard to contribute to because it has so many "conceptual" dependencies.

+% ### vim

+% In a manyrepo setup you should have one vim instance per repo, in a monorepo setup you have a vim
+% instance per directory.

+% TODO: improve-split-vcs-repository.md